Studying online (if an online offering is shown below)

 (see Timetable) Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 2 UWA (Perth) Face to face - Outcomes

-Students are able to (1) apply the methods of logic, critical thinking and ethical reasoning and analysis to both abstract and practical problems while making use of appropriate research methods; (2) apply skills in oral and written communication appropriate to a range of different audiences and in a variety of different forms; (3) describe fundamental ethical notions (including stakeholders, responsibility, harm, benefit, rights, virtues, duty, respect and consequences) and evaluate influential theories of ethics as they apply to problems arising out of the development of digital technologies; (4) deploy analytical and communication skills necessary to facilitate a transition to professional practice in information technology roles; (5) explain the Australian Computer Society Code of Professional Conduct, and associated bodies and practices (e.g. whistleblower protections), and apply the relevant rules and principles appropriately; and (6) analyse issues in general professional ethics (e.g. conflicts of interest) and issues in professional ethics particular to IT settings (e.g. the digital divide, surveillance and invasions of privacy).
+Students are able to (1) apply the methods of logic, critical thinking and ethical reasoning to both abstract and practical problems while making use of appropriate research methods; (2) apply skills in written communication appropriate to a range of different audiences and in a variety of different forms; (3) describe and discuss fundamental ethical concepts (including integrity, accountability, privacy, autonomy, virtue, duty, and respect).; (4) deploy the critical thinking and communication skills necessary for professional practice in information technology roles; (5) explain the Australian Computer Society Code of Professional Conduct, and associated bodies and practices (e.g. whistleblower protections), and apply the relevant rules and principles appropriately; and (6) analyse issues in general professional ethics (e.g. conflicts of interest) and issues in professional ethics particular to IT settings (e.g. the digital divide, surveillance and invasions of privacy).

 - Assessment

-Indicative assessments in this unit are as follows: (1) in-class assessment; (2) writing task; and (3) presentation.
+Indicative assessments in this unit are as follows: (1) writing exercises; (2) in-class essays; and (3) written examination.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.